 Rather, the IIP is a high-level framework for decision-making, with some broad themes for future investment, within which some future plans are outlined.

 Compared with previous IIPs, this IIP places a much greater emphasis on assessing the environmental impact of infrastructure investment.
 In line with scrutiny work by the Scottish Parliament’s Environment, Climate Change and Land Reform Committee (ECCLRC), there is now a legislative requirement for an assessment of an IIP’s contribution to meeting emissions reduction targets.
 This IIP is also the first to have an accompanying Strategic Environmental Assessment, again on the back of scrutiny work by ECCLRC.
-A future SPICe blog will examine the extent to which the plans identified meet with the Scottish Government’s commitments in respect of climate change and the environment.
+A separate SPICe blog examines the extent to which the plans identified meet with the Scottish Government’s commitments in respect of climate change and the environment.

 Nicola Hudson, Senior Analyst, Financial Scrutiny Unit